RaffelRavionaldo/Beyblade-Battle/README.md

 ![image](https://github.com/RaffelRavionaldo/Kecilin-Beyblade-test/assets/94748637/1482814d-e3c5-4ee4-aca4-bf5a4d0e0c0a)

-In the above code, we call the is_out function to get the status of 2 Beyblades, if the 2 Beyblades are still on the fight, we will get 2 winner in the kondisi dictionary, but if one of them is out we will get the 1 winner and 1 loser in kondisi dictionary, then we capture the winner and losses. the kondisi dictionary will be reset after checking because we will check the spin of Beyblade.
+In the above code, we call the is_out function to get the status of 2 Beyblades, if the 2 Beyblades are still in the fight, we will get 2 winners in the kondisi dictionary, but if one of them is out we will get the 1 winner and 1 loser in kondisi dictionary, then we capture the winner and losses. the kondisi dictionary will be reset after checking because we will check the spin of Beyblade.

 ![image](https://github.com/RaffelRavionaldo/Kecilin-Beyblade-test/assets/94748637/be4dd80b-872b-4c63-8de6-536c40e9ea65)

-The logic of this code is same as the is_out condition.
+The logic of this code is the same as the is_out condition.